siewchoo/03_GettingAndCleaningData/Project/CodeBook.md

 See 'features_info.txt' for more details.

-For each record, it is provided:
+The following files are available for the train and test data.
+Their descriptions are equivalent.

 1. Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
    Depending on whether the data was collected as part of training or testing, the data files are either in
    - ./UCI HAR Dataset/train/Inertial Signals/
    - ./UCI HAR Dataset/test/Inertial Signals/

+   The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
+   Every row shows a 128 element vector.
+   The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.

    Files for total acceleration (from the accelerometer):
 <table>
 	<tr>
 		<td>total_acc_x_train.txt</td>